 CDA Credential Course Information

-NOW ACCEPTING APPLICATIONS FOR SUMMER 2017 Childcare Development Associate (CDA) COURSES!
+NOW ACCEPTING APPLICATIONS FOR FALL 2017 Childcare Development Associate (CDA) COURSES!

 About Childcare Development Associate Credential

 Educational First Steps offers professional development training to EFS assisted centers as well as educators from other organizations serving at-risk children, including nonprofits, ISDs and other early caregivers.

 We help educators enhance their qualifications and effectiveness by earning the most widely recognized credential in early childhood education – the Child Development Associate credential – and share key elements of Educational First Steps’ own Four Steps to Excellence 2.0 quality-building curriculum.

 Courses take place at Educational First Step’s Dallas and Tarrant County locations.

 - Attend 120 hours of early childhood education training in the 8 competency standards

 - Have professional work experience in a group-setting classroom for a minimum of 480 hours within the last 3 years